Lauryn ‘Pumpkin’ Shannon Gives Birth: Mama June’s Teen Daughter Welcomes Baby Girl

 Lauryn “Pumpkin” Shannon, 17, became a new mom on Dec.
 8 after giving birth to a precious baby girl!
 The reality star shared the news via Twitter while also revealing an adorable first photo of her little angel.
 This is Pumpkin’s first child with her fiancé, Joshua Efird, and the two named their daughter Ella Grace Efird.
 SO sweet!
 Click here to see some of the cutest celeb babies in Hollywood.

 “Today at 5:01am me and josh officially became parents to a precious 7lb 14oz baby girl,” Pumpkin posted on social media.
 “Everyone meet Ella Grace Efird.”
 Along with her announcement, Pumpkin posted a photo of the newborn looking absolutely precious in nothing but a diaper.
 We can only imagine how thrilled the entire Shannon family is about Pumpkin delivering a healthy child!
-After all, now her little sister Honey Boo Boo gets to be an aunt, while her mother, Mama June Shannon, 38, is a new grandma!
+After all, now her little sister Honey Boo Boo — aka Alana Thompson, 12 — gets to be an aunt, while her mother, Mama June Shannon, 38, is a new grandma!

 Pumpkin revealed she was expecting for the first time back in August.
 And at the time of her big announcement, she admitted she was not looking forward to actually giving birth.
 “I’m really nervous about having a baby ’cause, I mean, it does have to come out of my hoo-ha,” she said in a video for fans.
 “My baby daddy’s head is, like, the size of a freakin’ watermelon, so imagine trying to push a watermelon out of your vagina.”